Jjschwartz/NetworkAttackSimulator/docs/source/tutorials/scenarios.rst

 You can also pass in a a random seed using the `seed` argument, which will have an effect when using a generated scenario.

-.. note::  This method only works with the benchmark scenarios that come with NASim (for the full list see the :ref:`benchmark_scenarios` section below).
+.. note::  This method only works with the benchmark scenarios that come with NASim (for the full list see the :ref:`benchmark_scenarios`).

 Loading a scenario from a YAML file